 In an earlier section of this tutorial, we used briefcase publish and jarsigner to create a signed Android App Bundle file.
-It is stored in the dist folder of your project.
-Upload this file to the Google Play console in the App Bundles section, fill out the Release notes section of the app, and click Next.
+It is stored at android/Hello World/app/build/outputs/bundle/release/app-release.aab (subtituting the name of your own app as necessary).
+Upload this file to the Google Play console within Browse Files under Android App Bundles and APKs to add.